-Our favorite tips for families in Paris!
+Our favorite tips for families in Paris with kids!

-Sustainable travel: In the TGV to Paris with children
+Sustainable travel: TGV to Paris with kids

 It’s hard to get past the fresh croissant-scented boulangeries in the morning.
 You can find them on almost every street corner and you can’t go far wrong.
 If you want to be sure of a warm pain aux chocolats, head to the family-run Josephines Bakery in Saint-Germain-des-Prés.
 With a delicious breakfast in hand, you can head straight out to explore the popular neighborhood.
 Because especially in the morning there is still relatively little going on.